 How is the employee's holiday pay calculated?

-Verified 31 July 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 26 June 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-Not all elements of your gross earnings are included in the calculation of your vacation pay.
+Not all elements of gross pay are taken into account in the calculation of the PTO.

-Tableau - Amounts taken into account and not taken into account to determine the compensation for your paid leave
+Tableau - Amounts taken into account and not taken into account in determining the holiday pay

 Sum